farhadxf/React-router2024/README.md

+Run these commands to start the development server:

 npm install

-run dev
+npm run dev

-and enjoy the setup!
+Enjoy the setup!